remzi-arpacidusseau/ostep-projects/initial-xv6-tracer/README.md

 The first, `trace()`, simply records the pathname specified by the parameter `pathname`, into some known location (e.g., an array of characters called `trace_pathname`).
 It should also reset the trace counter to 0, and enable tracing (i.e., set some kernel internal integer, such as `trace_enabled`, to 1).

+It should return 0 upon success, and -1 upon failure (e.g., if someone passes in a null pointer).
+Note: assume for simplicity that the max pathname is 256 bytes.
+Also, it is ok to trace a file that does not yet exist, so no need to check that.

 The second, `getcount()`, returns the value of a counter (perhaps called `trace_counter` or something like that).
 This counter should be incremented every time any process calls the `open()` system call if the pathname passed to open matches the pathname being traced.
+If tracing has not yet been enabled, it should simply return 0.

 ## Tips